-The novel begins by introducing us to Lowen, an author with a bit of a bad streak going.
+To begin this brief Verity book summary, it begins by introducing us to Lowen, an author with a bit of a bad streak going.
 Not only did her mother pass away a week ago, but her publisher wants her to start promoting her next book (an idea she cannot stand), due to how badly her previous ones have been doing.
 On her way to the literary agent’s office, she sees a man get run over by a truck and is splattered in his blood.
 It seems nothing can go right for her.

 When she arrives at her publisher’s office, she receives a rather unusual proposition from Jeremy Crawford, husband to Verity, a famous and successful author, now catatonic following a terrible accident.
 Lowen is to finish the last three books in a series written by Verity, with the pay being seventy-five thousand for each volume.
 Naturally, she accepts the offer, and goes to live at the large Crawford family home in Vermont.